qunitjs/node-qunit/readme.md

 ### Coverage

 Code coverage via Istanbul.
 To utilize, install `istanbul` and set `coverage: true`.
-Coverage based on code and tests passed to `node-qunit`.
+Coverage calculations based on code and tests passed to `node-qunit`.